luijkr/blog/_drafts/data-anonymization-databricks.md

 ## ⚙️ Automating the Tagging Process

-Manually tagging columns in numerous tables is not scalable.
-Instead, we should aim to automate this process using a combination of two approaches:
+**Manually tagging columns is not scalable** -- especially as the number of tables grows.
+Instead, we should aim to **automate this process** using a combination of two approaches:

 - A simple heuristic: If a column name includes terms like *name* or *address*, we will consider it to contain Personally Identifiable Information (PII).
 - Using previously defined primary and foreign keys: These keys are stored in the [Information Schema](https://learn.microsoft.com/en-us/azure/databricks/sql/language-manual/sql-ref-information-schema).
 Alternatively, we can apply another heuristic, such as identifying column names that contain *id*, *pk*, or *fk*.